markdoc/docs/pages/docs/nodes.md

 # {% $markdoc.frontmatter.title %}

-Markdoc nodes enable you to customize how your document renders without using any custom syntax—it's just Markdown.
+Markdoc nodes enable you to customize how your document renders without using any custom syntax—it consists entirely of Markdown.
 Customizing nodes lets you extend your implementation incrementally.

 ## Customizing Markdoc nodes

 Nodes are elements that Markdoc inherits from Markdown, specifically the [CommonMark specification](https://commonmark.org/).

-Custom nodes are defined by passing a custom Node to your [`Config`](/docs/syntax#config), like:
+You define custom nodes by passing a custom Node to your [`Config`](/docs/syntax#config), like:

 ```js
 import { heading } from './schema/Heading.markdoc';